Helsinki-NLP/mammoth/helper/bin/gets/README.md

 ## Dataset Download, Stat and Removal

 Script `datatsets.sh` is handy for planning, downloading, stating and stop downloaded datasets.
+On LUMI, you need to have `module load lumi-tools` before using the tool.

+### Usage

-### Usage: If you do not remember how to use it, just
+If you do not remember how to use it, just write `cd
-write `cd $PROJHOME/base/mammoth-helper/helper/bin/gets/; ./dataset.sh`
+$PROJHOME/base/mammoth-helper/helper/bin/gets/; ./dataset.sh` and this
-and this will list the usage information:
+will list the usage information:

 ```
 Usage:
   getdata.sh --check <dataset>   # show quota/space, plan, cost (default if <dataset> only)